AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-segments.md

 Segmentation Service allows you to create segments and audiences from your Real-time Customer Profile data in Adobe Experience Platform.
 Platform provides dataflows to transparently track this flow of data from sources to destinations.

 The monitoring dashboard provides you with a visual representation of the data's activity within a segment, including the status of your data's segmentation.
-This tutorial provides instructions on how you can use the monitoring dashboard to monitor your data's segmentation using the Experience Platform user interface, allowing you to track the status of segment activation (export) and segment evaluation jobs.
+This tutorial provides instructions on how you can use the monitoring dashboard to monitor your data's segmentation using the Experience Platform user interface, allowing you to track the status of segment activation, evaluation, and export jobs.

 ## Getting started {#getting-started}